0xPARC/0xparc-intro-book/easy/src/intro.typ

 (more advanced versions of digital signatures supporting multiple participants) and commitment schemes (general methods to commit to some secret that is to be revealed later in a way that prevents cheating).

-Even beyond this, there is cryptography that have been theoretically constructed but barely (or never) tried in practice, often with a ambitious sense of scale.
-Their spirit can be summarized as:
+Even beyond this, there is cryptography that has been theoretically constructed but barely (or never) tried in practice, often with a ambitious sense of scale.
+Its spirit can be summarized as:

 #quote[
   We want cryptography that can